Wanna publish a book?

 Potential pros of third-party publishing:

-Like I said, some people are a little snobbish about self-publishing, so selling your book to a traditional publisher can be seen as a mark of success.
+As I mentioned, some people are a little snobbish about self-publishing, so selling your book to a traditional publisher can be seen as a mark of success.
 If you dig past surface-level appearances, though, you might be able to see what so many other writers have: traditional publishing is rife with nepotism and discrimination.
 Publishing is very much a “know-a-guy” business.
 If you have connections or a pre-developed platform and potential readership, publishers will want you.
 They don’t necessarily care if a book is good–they care if it will sell.

 So even though a book deal might seem like a massive mark of success (and it can be!), that isn’t always the case.